oscarotero/psr7-middlewares/README.md

 ### Https

-Returns a redirection using https protocol if the request uri is http.
+Returns a redirection to the https scheme if the request uri is http.
 It also adds the [Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header to protect against protocol downgrade attacks and cookie hijacking.

 ```php
 use Psr7Middlewares\Middleware;